Engee documentation

 :expr

-Encloses the expression expr in quotation marks, returning the abstract syntax tree (AST) expr'.
-An AST can have the type `Expr, Symbol, or be a literal value.
-The result of the syntax :identifier is a `Symbol'.
+Quote an expression expr, returning the abstract syntax tree (AST) of expr.
+The AST may be of type Expr, Symbol, or a literal value.
+The syntax :identifier evaluates to a Symbol.

 Examples